mapzen/styleguide/src/site/guides/computing-and-coding-terms.md

 - administrator should not be shortened to "admin".
 - plug-in (n., related to extending functionality, such as for a browser) always has a hyphen.
 Plug in (v.) without a hyphen describes the action of plugging in a cable.
 - The words, internet and web, are lowercase.
 These have historically been capitalized because they were proper nouns, but the [AP changed this in June 2016](https://twitter.com/apstylebook/status/716279065888563200).

+## Best practices for code samples

+In command line code blocks, do not include the $ or other prompt text before what the reader needs to type.
+If you copy the code, you end up pasting extra text.
+The exception to this is if you are showing a series of commands and responses when including the $ is useful to show which lines are input.